2023 Pittsburgh Panthers baseball team

 The 2023 Pittsburgh Panthers baseball team was a baseball team that represented the University of Pittsburgh in the 2023 NCAA Division I baseball season.
 The Panthers were members of the Atlantic Coast Conference in the Coastal Division and played their home games at Charles L. Cost Field in Pittsburgh, Pennsylvania.
 They were led by fifth-year head coach Mike Bell.

 The Panthers finished the season 24–31 overall and 10–18 in ACC play to finish in sixth place in the Coastal Division.
 They were the twelfth overall seed in the ACC Tournament and were placed into a pool with first seed Wake Forest and eighth seed Notre Dame.
 They defeated Notre Dame, but lost to Wake Forest and did not advance out of pool play.
 They did not receive an invitation to the NCAA Tournament.

 Previous season

-The Panthers finished the 2022 NCAA Division I baseball season 29–27 overall (13–16 conference) and sixth place in the Costal Division standings.
+The Panthers finished the 2022 NCAA Division I baseball season 29–27 overall (13–16 conference) and sixth place in the Coastal Division standings.
 Following the conclusion of the regular season, the Panthers were selected to play in the 2022 ACC Tournament.
 The Panthers would eventually lose in Pool Play 1–2 to NC State Wolfpack.